App Development: User Guide

 5. Data source or binding is not mandatory for a view.
 For instance, a view may not require any external data.

-6. If a view does not explicitly binds itself to a source or parent's data sub-structure, it inherits the same binding as its parent.
+6. If a view does not explicitly bind itself to a source or parent's data sub-structure, it inherits the same binding as its parent.

 7. If bound, a view must be bound to an object in the source - it cannot be an elementary data item.

-8. Elements can have bindings for its value, label, help and herotag properties.
-Each can be a fixed literal value or a binding to an elementary item in its parent's view.
+8. Elements can have bindings for their value, label, help and herotag properties.
+Each can be a fixed literal value or a binding to an elementary item in its parent view's binding.

 1. A name in format appcontext:name.
 The name is looked up in the app context and that value (which should an object) is used as source.